Supporting the Baby in his Motor Development

 Along with this, you can help him to turn to both ways.
 You show him something interesting that goes slowly to the sides.
 A clear-eyed toy or your own smiling face.
 He will try to follow with the eyes and roll from some point.
 Very fast-growing babies are quickly quite big, and this task to turn or roll around is a difficult thing to do.
 But still very important.
 The ability to be able to roll is a precursor to the later ability to crawl.

 At about six months- old babies can stand on knees and stretched arms and rock back and forth before starting to crawl.
 In the start, it’s backwards, and then at about 8 or 9 months, it’s forward crawling.

 In case of slow improvements in this area, let your baby train from the level he is on.
 Some are slow because of the substantial weight others just lazy or have been ill.
 No stage can be skipped.
 So patience and training and encouragement go together.

 To prevent that he starts to walk high up on his toes, you let your two months old baby stand on your lap.
 You see to it that his feet are standing flat.
 He has no control over this as the development comes to the feet as the last thing.
 You do this as an excellent play in a contact situation.
 I don’t recommend any kind of baby walkers.
 A child in a walker is leaning to a side and often on his toes.
 The quality of walking will not develop using instruments like that.
 Handicapped children can get a walking experience through a baby walker.

 The same with chairs.
-A high chair can be used at meals from six months if the baby can hold his head and back upright.
+A high chair can be used at meals from six months if the baby can keep his head and back upright.
 That’s all he needs.

 The child’s ability to come up in a sitting position is worth waiting for.
 As a child is training to crawl he will pause and just sit up, and then he can do it with his back straight, and you have a very contented baby with abilities to move around and investigate the world.